AslanDing/CLExtract/readme.md

 numpy, scikit-learn, torch, tqdm, matplotlib

 ## Data
 Because of the sensibility of the satellite communication data, the data is not concluded in this repository.
-If you want get more information, please contact the corresponding author.
+If you want to get more information, please contact the corresponding author.
 Thanks for understanding.